Purposes for processing

 What data is included?

 We are working with our partners to ensure that the data in the store is comprehensive.
-Both NHS Digital and Public Health England (PHE) are providing data to the store.
+Both NHS Digital and The UK Health Security Agency (UKHSA) are providing data to the store.
 The datasets provided by NHS Digital are pseudonymised prior to going into the NHS Data Store to ensure that individual patients are not identifiable.

-The following datasets are received in identifiable form directly from PHE and the Intensive Care National Audit and Research Centre:
+The following datasets are received in identifiable form directly from UKHSA and the Intensive Care National Audit and Research Centre:

-- NHS England receives identifiable data from Public Health England.
+- NHS England receives identifiable data from UKHSA.
 This includes Lab test data

 - Data from the COVID-19 Hospitalisation in England Surveillance System (CHESS) database.